 1940-1942: First years in pro baseball

 Jansen signed with the San Francisco Seals, who assigned him to their Salt Lake City Bees.
-He had a very good year, going 20-7 with a 2.19 ERA and led the Pioneer League in ERA and winning percentage.
+He had a very good year, going 20-7 with a 2.19 ERA and led the Pioneer League in ERA (1.02 ahead of runner-up Red Zar) and winning percentage (.002 behind Zar).
 He was one win behind league leader Bill Caplinger.

 In 1941, Larry was brought up to San Francisco, though they were concerned with his size (he weighed around 155 lb. then).
 He went 16-10 with a 2.80 ERA his first year in San Francisco, though he issued a career-high 75 walks in 238 innings of work.
 He led the team in wins and tied Syl Johnson for around 5th in the Pacific Coast League in ERA.

 Jansen fell to 11-14, 4.32 the next year with 222 hits allowed and only 46 strikeouts in 173 innings of work.
 That year, coach Larry Woodall taught him the slider.
 Very few pitchers of the time used it and Jansen would later help bring it into prominence.

 He was 21 at the time of Pearl Harbor and playing in the minor leagues.
 Though an asthmatic and married with two dependent children and eligible to be drafted, he was told by his draft board to retire from baseball and operate his farm in Oregon, which he did until the war ended and then returned to organized baseball.
 Having not used the slider much since he had learned it, he mastered it while playing semipro baseball twice a week in Oregon.

 1945-1946: San Francisco's star